Alexaespp/MachineLearningComparativeAnalysis/README.md

 Logistic Regression, K-Nearest Neighbour and Random Forest algorithms were used in order to classify the data.

-The pdf file contains the my paper for the project.
+The pdf file contains my paper for this project.